 This is when my mind began to wander and I tuned out completely.
-It would have been at this point that had I been captured by the enemy I would have told them anything they wanted to hear, including the due date of Serena Williams’ baby.
+It would have been at this point that had I been captured by the enemy I would have told them anything they wanted to hear, including the due date of my neighbor’s baby.

-To keep myself sane I began to think about the new NFL season, Eli Manning’s seven touchdown game, Jennifer Warren’s new movie, Miguel Cabrera’s batting average, the new white line that was going to be painted on my street and if my computer would turn on when I got home.
+To keep myself sane I began to think about the new NFL season, the injuries to Kevin Durand and Klay Thompson, Robert deNiro’s new movie, the New York Yankees’ successful season to date, the new white line that was going to be painted on my street and if my computer would turn on when I got home.
 But the tour guide was relentless.
 My tour group had become transfixed and spittle was emerging from the side of everyone’s mouth.
 She went on and on about the most trivial things and spouted facts that could cause an instant plague of attention deficit disorder.

 “The apse of the Basilica of St Remi in Reims is thought to be among the earliest examples still surviving in its original form dating from around 1170.
 Later architects progressively refined these designs and slimmed down the flyers until typically they were constructed from no more than one thickness of voussoir with a capping stone above it.”